wevbarker/PSALTer-devel/README.md

 _PSALTer_ was improved by many useful discussions with Jaakko Annala, Stephanie Buttigieg, Will Handley, Mike Hobson, Manuel Hohmann, Damianos Iosifidis, Georgios Karananas, Anthony Lasenby, Yun-Cherng Lin, Oleg Melichev, Yusuke Mikura, Vijay Nenmeli, Roberto Percacci, Syksy Räsänen, Cillian Rew, Zhiyuan Wei, David Yallup, Haoyang Ye, and Sebastian Zell.

 WB is grateful for the kind hospitality of Leiden University and the [Lorentz Institute](https://www.lorentz.leidenuniv.nl/), and the support of [Girton College, Cambridge](https://www.girton.cam.ac.uk/).
-The work of CM was supported by the Estonian Research Council grants PRG1677, RVTT3, RVTT7, and the CoE program TK202 ``\emph{Fundamental Universe}''.
+The work of CM was supported by the Estonian Research Council grants PRG1677, RVTT3, RVTT7, and the CoE program TK202 "_Fundamental Universe_".
 CR  acknowledges support from a Science and Technology Facilities Council (STFC) Doctoral Training Grant.